bymayanksingh/connect4/README.md

 - __Code Style__

+- `black`
-In order to maintain the code style consistency across entire project we use a code formatter.
+In order to maintain the code style consistency across entire project I use a code formatter.
 I kindly suggest you to do the same whenever you push commits to this project.

-The python code formatter we chose is called Black.
+The python code formatter I chose is called Black.
 It is a great tool and it can be installed quickly by running

 ```bash
 sudo -H pip3 install black